joakimk/docker_services/README.md

             sudo mv /tmp/docker_services /usr/local/bin && \
             docker_services bootstrap

-The edge version is also always available under "Artifacts" on the latest [CircleCi](https://circleci.com/gh/joakimk/docker_services/tree/master) build.
+The edge version is also always available under "Artifacts" on the latest [CircleCi](https://circleci.com/gh/joakimk/docker_services/tree/master) build (though it seems you need to be logged into CircleCi to see it).

 ## Hooking into "cd"